-Skills Gained in an Electrical Engineering Program
+Skills Gained With a Electrical Engineering Degree

 - Technical Communication

-- Because electrical engineers often work within multidisciplinary teams, they must be able to translate complex theories and methods to nontechnical audiences.
+Because electrical engineers often work within multidisciplinary teams, they must be able to translate complex theories and methods to nontechnical audiences.
 To this end, students develop the ability to effectively communicate in oral and multimedia forms.
 They also learn to write cogently with regard to industry standards, producing research reports, technical documents, and academic papers.

 - Project Management